 Finally, there is the important fact that Nikola's trucks require an elaborate network of hydrogen refueling stations.
 The startup has announced it will deploy 364 hydrogen stations across the U.S. and Canada within ten years, a goal that is certain to be much easier said than done.

-The startup has a history of daring statements
+A history of daring statements

-Nikola also seems to partner with companies that believe in its daring vision.
+Nikola, however, does seem to partner with companies that believe in its daring vision.
 A press release published by Nikola on April 3 from Nel ASA, stating the hydrogen company had received additional purchase orders from the startup, featured a quote from Chief Executive Officer of Nel Jon André Løkke saying the firm looked “forward to supplying the demo stations, which will lay the groundwork for the world’s largest, most efficient network of low-cost hydrogen production and fueling sites."

 Time will tell if Nikola is proven right.
 In the meantime, it might serve the company well to remember that a little humility goes a long way.